Tutorial Gateway

 int? i = null; // valid statement

-C# introduced this concept of Nullable types to solve the issues in the database while storing some particular data.
+This C# language introduced the concept of Nullable types to solve the issues in the database while storing some particular data.
 For instance,

 bool AreYouMajor = null; // invalid statement

 Bool is a data type that can accept either true or false.
-But here is a case where null value should be stored in the database if the user did not answer the question
+But here is a case where a null value should be stored in the database if the user did not answer the question.

 Are You Major:

 In that case, there will be confusion about what data should store in the database.
 If we store false, i.e., ‘No’, we can not differentiate whether they use answered ‘no’ or didn’t answer.
-To avoid that confusion, the C# bool variable ‘AreYouMajor’ make as nullable.
+To avoid that confusion, the C# bool variable ‘AreYouMajor’ make nullable type.

 i.e., bool?
 AreYouMajor = null; // valid statement